KITcar-Team/kitcar-gazebo-simulation/docs/content/index.rst

 *View of the Gazebo user interface displaying the default_road.*

 ROS_ topics allow to easily access sensor data and modify the car's position or speed.
-Thus, allowing to completely simulate the bevahior of the car.
+Thus, allowing to completely simulate the behavior of the car.

 .. raw:: html